|

 in a very small area, but they do not interact.
 Largemouth bass

 hide among plants, roots or limbs to strike their prey.
+Habitat Largemouth bass seek protective cover such as logs, rock ledges,

 vegetation, and man-made structures.
 They prefer clear quiet water,

 but will survive quite well in a variety of habitats.
+Distribution Largemouth bass were originally distributed throughout most of

 what is now the United States east of the Rockies, including many